l2xl/extools/README.md

 It aims to provide

-1. Highly modular and flexible GUI created with QT
+1. Highly modular and flexible GUI

 2. Clean trading widget which gives undistorted trading view with maximun information for a trader